 The Shang Dynasty is the earliest ruling dynasty of China to be established in recorded history, though other dynasties predated it.
-The Shang ruled from 1700 to 1027 B.C. and were known for their advances in math, astronomy, artwork and military technology.
+The Shang ruled from 1600 to 1046 B.C. and heralded the Bronze Age in China.
+They were known for their advances in math, astronomy, artwork and military technology.

-The earliest written records in Chinese history date back to the Shang Dynasty, which began when a tribal chief named Tang defeated the Xia Dynasty, which in 1766 B.C. was under the control of a tyrant named Jie.
+The earliest written records in Chinese history date back to the Shang Dynasty, which, according to legend, began when a tribal chief named Tang defeated the Xia Dynasty, which in 1600 B.C. was under the control of a tyrant named Jie.

 This victory is known as the Battle of Mingtiao, fought during a thunderstorm.
 Jie survived the battle but died later of illness.
 Tang is known for establishing a low number of drafted soldiers in the army and for beginning social programs to help the kingdom’s poor.

 People of the Shang Dynasty are believed to have used calendars and developed knowledge of astronomy and math, thanks to inscriptions on tortoise shell that have been unearthed by archaeologists.

 The Shang calendar was at first lunar-based, but a solar-based one was developed by a man named Wan-Nien, who established a 365-day year through his observations and pinpointed the two solstices.